 These projects are ideal for educators, students, electronics hobbyists, makers, and anyone who wants to learn about AC electronics.

-A convenient source of AC voltage is household wall-socket power, which presents significant shock hazard.
-In order to minimize this hazard while taking advantage of the convenience of this source of AC, a small power supply will be the first project, consisting of a transformer that steps the hazardous voltage (110 to 120 volts AC, RMS) down to 12 V or less.
+A convenient source of AC voltage is household wall-socket power, which, unfortunately, presents a significant shock hazard.
+To minimize this hazard while taking advantage of the convenience of this source of AC, building a small, lower-voltage power supply is the first project.
+This project uses a transformer to step the hazardous voltage (110 to 120 VAC, RMS) down to 12 V or less.

 The title of the power supply is somewhat misleading.
 This device does not really act as a source or supply of power but rather as a power converter to reduce the hazardous voltage of wall-socket power to a much safer level.

 Learn more about the fundamentals behind these AC projects using the All About Circuits resources below:

 In Partnership with Geehy Semiconductor